 WHAT IS HARIRA?

-Harira is a hearty soup known for its warm taste and thick and creamy texture.
-The ingredients in this soup are simmered for a few hours to really bring out the flavors and let them meld together.
+This soup’s ingredients are simmered for a few hours to bring out the flavors and meld them together.

-It's a dish that has been passed down through the generations, with every family having a slightly different version of it.
-The one we're making today is the authentic version and features lamb meat for a heartier and more filling meal.
+The one we’re making today is the authentic version, featuring lamb meat for a heartier and more filling meal.
 But you can definitely skip it to enjoy a vegetarian version instead.

-WHAT MAKES THIS HARIRA RECIPE SPECIAL?
+WHAT MAKES HARIRA SOUP RECIPE SPECIAL?

-Balanced flavors: This harira soup is the perfect balance of hearty and flavorful.
+• Balanced flavors: This harira soup is the perfect balance of hearty and flavorful.
 The pairing of warm spices with meat, lentils, and chickpeas really brings the taste to the next level!

-Delicious base: The secret to a great harira is the soup base.
-Using both tomato paste and butter gives it a thick, creamy texture that's hard to beat!
+• Delicious base: The secret to a great harira is the soup base.
+Using both tomato paste and butter gives it a thick, creamy texture that’s hard to beat!

-Easily customizable: This recipe is also very easy to customize.
-Change or add a few vegetables or spices, and it's like a whole new dish, customized to your tastes!
+• Easily customizable: This recipe is also very easy to customize.
+Change or add a few vegetables or spices, and it’s like a whole new dish, customized to your tastes!

-WHAT IS THE ORIGIN OF HARIRA?
+WHAT IS THE ORIGIN OF HARIRA RECIPE?

-The origin of harira isn't precisely clear, but it is believed to have been brought to North Africa by Arabs during the 7th century.
-Since then, harira has been closely associated with Morrocan cuisine, so much so that it's considered the national soup of the country.
+The origin of harira isn’t precisely clear, but it is believed to have been brought to North Africa by Arabs during the 7th century.

 Harira recipes have also evolved over time through different regional and cultural influences.
 For example, some parts of Morocco make harira with rice or vermicelli noodles, while other parts may use lamb instead of beef.
-Even the spices and vegetables can vary, especially as it was adapted to different parts of the world.

-🥘 INGREDIENTS YOU'LL NEED FOR HARIRA
+🥘 INGREDIENTS FOR HARIRA SOUP

 You can scroll down to the recipe card for further details and instructions.